PetrochukM/HParams/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg?style=flat-square)](https://opensource.org/licenses/MIT)
 [![Twitter: PetrochukM](https://img.shields.io/twitter/follow/MPetrochuk.svg?style=social)](https://twitter.com/MPetrochuk)

-This package allows you to configure functions directly.
-You will be able to create an intuitive type-checked configuration file that explicitly sets function arguments, globally.
+This package allows you to configure functions explicitly and safely.
+You will be able to create an intuitive type-checked configuration file that directly sets function arguments, globally.

 This is a lightweight package with only two widely used dependencies and only a couple hundred line of code.